-In February 2012, Minnesota was approved for a waiver to certain provisions of the Elementary and Secondary Education Act (ESEA), also known as No Child Left Behind (NCLB).
+In February 2012, Minnesota was first approved for a waiver to certain provisions of the Elementary and Secondary Education Act (ESEA), also known as No Child Left Behind (NCLB).
 The ESEA Flexibility Waiver requires states to meet certain principles in exchange for flexibility from requirements in the NCLB law.

 The most significant improvement for districts and schools under the ESEA Flexibility Waiver is reflected in the new accountability system described in Principle 2 below, and on the Multiple Measurements Rating (MMR) page.
 The waiver allowed the state to develop a better, fairer accountability system that moves beyond the Adequate Yearly Progress (AYP) system under NCLB.